HappySonnyDev/2of2/README.md

 # sign_2of2

-A TypeScript implementation of a 2-of-2 multisignature smart contract for the CKB blockchain.
+A TypeScript implementation of a 2-of-2 multisignature smart contract with time-lock support for the CKB blockchain.

 ## Overview

 This project implements a secure 2-of-2 multisignature contract using the CKB JavaScript VM (ckb-js-vm).
-The contract requires both signatures to be valid for a transaction to succeed, providing enhanced security for digital asset management.
+The contract requires both signatures to be valid for a transaction to succeed, with optional time-lock (since) functionality for enhanced security in payment channels and escrow scenarios.

 ### Key Features

 - **2-of-2 Multisig Security**: Requires signatures from both parties to authorize transactions
+- **Time-lock Support**: Optional since field support for payment channels and time-delayed transactions
+- **Signature-Timelock Binding**: Cryptographically binds signatures to specific timelock values to prevent manipulation
 - **Comprehensive Validation**: Input validation for script args, witness data, and cryptographic parameters
 - **Error Handling**: Detailed error codes for different failure scenarios
-- **Extensive Testing**: Both mock and devnet integration tests
+- **Extensive Testing**: Mock tests, devnet integration tests, and payment channel scenarios
 - **TypeScript Development**: Type-safe smart contract development

 ## Project Structure